OPM-RC-DATA/OPM-RC-DATA.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: why you'd want to know about me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is OPM and I am:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- A human
+- A Dumb human

-What else do you need?
+What else do you need to know?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm too **_lazy_** to type all that out... so yeah.. or maybe its because I'm
+> A Dumb human